debjyotiC/experiment-docker/README.md

-# Flask App with Docker and Nginx
+# Flask App with Docker

-This repository provides a simple example of a Flask web application deployed using Docker and managed by Nginx as a reverse proxy.
+This repository provides a simple example of a Flask web application deployed using Docker.

 ## Prerequisites